Quicksilver-lab/Sudden-Competition/README.md

 ---

-## How I Accidentally Signed Up for the 95% Survival Challenge...😅
+## How I Accidentally Signed Up for the 95% Survival Challenge... 😅

 > It was a totally normal Wednesday evening.
 My academy starts at 4 pm, but being the absolute master of punctuality that I am, I decided to roll in at around 6 pm.
 Fashionably late, right?
 Well, not so much.
 As soon as I entered, I noticed something different.
 There was a results announcement happening, and I had no idea because I’d just joined the academy a few weeks ago.
 Oh, the joys of being the new guy! 🤦‍♂️